Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

         24 hour cycle: 60mins (some realtime calculations are based on this)
         Daylight length: 12 (to have enough time to explore w/o being easily detected)
       Basic:
-        Blood moon freq: 5 days (to be predictable, you will need it)
+        Blood moon freq: 7 days (default thematic delay)
-        Blood moon range: 0 (to be predictable, you will need it)
+        Blood moon range: 7 (unpredictable average 10 days to explore the world and prepare to survive the blood moon with extra spawns buff)
-        Blood moon warning: Morning (unnecessary now)
+        Blood moon warning: Morning (so you have time to run to a safe site to defend)
         Zombie * Speeds: Nightmare (all speeds are nightmare, like in black summer)
         Zombie feral sense: Day (so you have the night to explore)
         Persistent Profiles: w/e